-Training is not just about trick training.
-In case veterinary care is needed in the bird’s life, it is good practice to have established a trusting partnership with your bird so that you are able to transport and handle them for medical treatment.
+In case veterinary care is needed in your bird’s life, it is good practice to have established a trusting partnership with your bird so that you are able to transport and handle them for medical treatment.

 Some behaviours we can assist with conditioning include:

 - Crate training (Getting into a pet pack or transport cage)